-SA forthcoming, SA forthcoming [was HR 1615/8160]
+SA 1615, SA 8160 [was HR 1615/8160]

 Texts selected by instructor from the early Buddhist tradition.
 May include Pāli and early Mahayana texts, read in English translation.
 May be repeated for credit when a different text is chosen for study.